Arvoya/med_code_ai_agent/README.md

 # README

-This is a quick mock up of AI agent designed to answer the questions on a medical coding practice test.
-The agent make use of multiple LLM's and verification strategies to maximize accuracy.
+This is version 1 of an AI agent designed to answer the questions on a medical coding practice test.
+The agent makes use of multiple LLM's and verification strategies to maximize accuracy.

 ## Usage Instructions